2-Oxo-LSD: Pharmacology

 2-Oxo-LSD showed absence of various pharmacological effects in animals.
 In contrast to LSD and certain other metabolites like 13-hydroxy-LSD, 2-oxo-LSD failed to produce LSD-like electroencephalogram (EEG) changes in rabbits.
 2-Oxo-LSD at a dose of 300 μg orally produced no psychoactive effects in a human subject who had previously responded to 30 μg LSD.
 It was concluded that 2-oxo-LSD shows no LSD-like activity in the central nervous system and hence is inactive.
 2-Oxo-LSD's derivative O-H-LSD showed profound loss of activity at the serotonin 5-HT_{2} receptors compared to LSD in vitro.
 2-Oxo-LSD is said to readily enter the brain.

+Chemistry

+2-Oxo-LSD contains most of the clinically used dopamine D_{2}-like receptor agonist and antiparkinsonian agent ropinirole within its chemical structure.

 History

 2-Oxo-LSD was first described in the scientific literature by Julius Axelrod and colleagues in 1957.